magento/knowledge-base/src/how-to/general/how-to-apply-a-composer-patch-provided-by-magento.md

 ---
-title: How to apply a composer patch provided by Magento
+title: How to apply a composer patch provided by Adobe
 labels: Magento Commerce,Magento Commerce Cloud,apply patch,composer,git,how to,patch
 ---